 The spirits are produced in small quantities so that the quality can be maintained throughout the entire process.

-The meticulous attention to detail bore fruit in March of 2020 when the Artisan Small Batch Gin won a Gold Medal at the prestigious San Francisco World Spirit Competition.
+The meticulous attention to detail bore fruit in 2021 when the Artisan Small Batch Gin won a Double Gold Medal, at the prestigious San Francisco World Spirit Competition.

 Who is Sandy Gray?